Phase transition on the fluctuation of the structure of random walk ranges: Random walk on random walk range

 Independent of the study of random walks on random media, understanding the graph distance in random media is of intrinsic interest.
 The graph distance captures the geometry induced by the random environment itself and provides a natural notion of distance that reflects how connectivity and paths are shaped by randomness.

 The behavior of graph distance plays a central role in a variety of problems, including volume growth, metric scaling, and universality phenomena in random geometry.
 In particular, in light of recent developments, it is conjectured that graph distances in several models of random media exhibit non-trivial scaling behavior, potentially related to general universality phenomena.
-These considerations provide strong motivation for a detailed analysis of graph distances in random media, which is a focus of the present work.
+These considerations provide strong motivation for a detailed analysis of graph distances in random media, which is the focus of the present work.

-Motivated by these considerations, we aim to understand the fluctuation behavior of the effective resistance and the graph distance in random media.
+Motivated by these considerations, we aim to understand the fluctuation behavior of the graph distance in random media.
 In this paper, we take the range of a random walk as a concrete example of a random medium.
 According to the results of Croydon \cite{Croydon2009b}, in $d\ge 5$ the leading-order behavior is linear regardless of the dimension and does not possess a phase transition, which naturally raises the question of how fluctuations behave around this leading term.

 Our analysis reveals that the fluctuation behavior depends sensitively on the dimension.
 In particular, we find distinct regimes in dimensions four, five, six, and seven and higher.
-A major phase transition occurs at dimension six: for $d\ge 6$, the fluctuations, when normalized by the square root of the variance, converge in distribution to a Gaussian random variable, whereas in dimensions four and five, the same normalization leads to convergence to zero.
+A major phase transition occurs at dimension six: for $d\ge 6$, the fluctuations, when normalized by the square root of the variance, converge in distribution to a Gaussian random variable, whereas in dimensions four and five, the same normalization leads to convergence of the fluctuation to zero.
 We also note that the variance of the normal random variable in $d=6$ that appears in the central limit theorem is non-standard in the sense that it is actually not equal to the variance of the original random variable.
-Moreover, our proofs suggest that in dimensions four and five, if the fluctuations are rescaled by the appropriate order, they are expected to converge to non-Gaussian random variables.

 We will give the definitions necessary to state the main results.
 We consider the graph $\G[a,b]$ as the set of edges constructed by the random walk trace:

 The graph distance between two points, as is standard, counts the number of edges in the shortest path connecting them in the graph.
 In addition, we define the number of cut points on $\mathcal{G}[1,n]$ by